Bunkroom User Guide

 First Aid etc.

 In an emergency dial 999 from the phone box on the village green.
-There is a first aid kit in the kitchen.
-If any incidents occur while you are using our facilities, please record the details in the accident book which is in the first aid kit.
+There is a First Aid Kit in the kitchen.
+If any incidents occur while you are using the hall, please record the details in the accident book which is in the first aid kit.

-This comprises two shower cubicles, a wash basin and a single WC compartment.
-The room gets very steamy as the ventilation fan only runs when the lights are on.
+The shower room gets very steamy as the ventilation fan only runs when the lights are on.
 It's OK to leave them on for an hour or so after you've used the showers.
-The showers don't drain very well because of the poor slope of the floor.
-We're working to fix this, but in the meantime please use the squeegee to shift as much water into the drain as possible.
-Please bring your own towel if you're showering.

 If your kit is wet when you arrive to stay overnight, you can use the spin dryer, and then hang your kit up.
 The dehumidifier works on a timer and will get clothing quite dry overnight, although you may need to empty its collection tray.
 Please keep the window closed when using the dehumidifier or you'll end up trying to dry the whole village!